ptraczy2/Pawel_Traczyk_php_sample/README.md

 # simple-php-app
-Simple PHP app used with Elastic Beankstalk demo
+Simple PHP app used to Vistula University